peterlacko/gooddata-ui/docs/ht_build_app.md

 }
 ```

-7. Set up aconfigobject for your chart.
+7. Set up a configobject for your chart.

 To personalize the bar chart further \(for example, change colors\), override the default chart options.
 For more information, see [AFM React Components](amf.md).